 As we rest in this safe and satisfying condition we begin to become aware that few of those around us are able to enjoy this same level of calm and equanimity.
-More and more we notice the condition of those we share the planet with.
-A 6° perspective allows us to genuinely see how it is that those who appeared to be our enemies are actually just fellow sentient beings' struggling toward their own awakening.
-That 6° perspective applied to our place in the cosmos propels us into 7°.
+More and more we notice the condition of those with whom we share the planet.
+A 6° perspective allows us to see how it is that those who appeared to be our enemies are actually just fellow sentient beings struggling toward their own awakening.
+The 6° perspective applied to our place in the cosmos propels us into 7° [Transpersonal-spiritual: perception].